 No, but there was a headline a few years ago saying "Sleeping with lights on might trigger cancer through melatonin suppression."
 Sleeping with the lights on lowers the amount of melatonin in the bloodstream.
-Melatonin is an antioxidant and so might contribute to a lower risk of cancer.
+Melatonin is thought to have a mild chemopreventative function leading one researcher to speculate that uninterrupted darkness is a "mechanism for cancer prevention".
 It also inhibits the growth of tumors.
 And there are overall health benefits to going through a full circadian cycle, which includes a period of darkness.
 So there might be some benefit to sleep without the lights on.

 A bit of an exaggeration to say sleeping with the lights on "triggers" cancer.
 There has been concern that the shift work leads to higher rates of cancer.
 However an epidemiological study at Ohio State University found no link.